Properties & Variables of High-Grade Cannabis Flowers

 Everything you wanted to know about cannabis flower differentiation.

-Cannabis flowers are like fingerprints, or if you prefer a winter theme, snowflakes.
+Cannabis flowers are like fingerprints or snowflakes.
 No two are the same.
-Flower condition/quality, specifically look, taste, smell and potency is dependent on several variables.
-The below is a guide to help distinguish the different levels of flower quality.
+Flower condition and quality - specifically smell, taste, look, and potency - are dependent on several variables that include how they were cared for and what conditions the crop was exposed to.
+The below is a guide to help distinguish what quality means in regards to your cannabis.

-High-grade cannabis should have a strong pungent and distinct smell.
-When you open the bag, you’ll know!
-This strong odor is attributed to an organic compound called terpenes.
-Low quality marijuana on the other hand will lack the necessary terpenes and cause a lackluster smell often associated with hay or dirt.
+High-grade cannabis should have a strong and distinct scent.
+The better the grade, the harder it is to hide the odor.
+This strong scent is attributed to an organic compound called terpenes.
+Low-quality cannabis will lack such terpenes and create a lackluster smell often associated with hay or dirt.

 Most enthusiasts know the difference between a trimmed flower and a non-trimmed flower.
-Try and stay away from buds that have not been trimmed or those that have been beat up by a trimming machine.
+Try and stay away from buds that have not been trimmed, having excess leaves that possess few trichomes, or those that have been beat up by a trimming machine.
 Desirable buds are those that have been trimmed by hand.
 Trimming buds by hand preserves the trichomes, which is where the THC and CBD are produced.

-These are the honey hole.
-This is where the CBD and THC are produced.
+They resemble a dusting of sugar all over the buds.
+They're tiny crystals where CBD and THC are produced.
 High quality flowers will have large amounts of these little frosty crystals, unlike low quality flowers, which will appear naked and have very few trichomes.
 Often times a low trichome count can be associated with premature harvesting.